awsdocs/amazon-aurora-user-guide/doc_source/Aurora.CreateInstance.md

 Identify the DB subnet group and VPC security group ID for your new DB cluster, and then call the [CreateDBCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBCluster.html) operation to create the DB cluster\.

-When you create an Aurora MySQL DB cluster or DB instance, ensure that you specify the correct value for the `Engine` parameter value based on the MySQL compatibility of the DB cluster or DB instance\.
-+ When you create an Aurora MySQL 5\.7 DB cluster or DB instance, you must specify `aurora-mysql` for the `Engine` parameter\.
+When you create an Aurora MySQL version 2 or 3 DB cluster or DB instance, you must specify `aurora-mysql` for the `Engine` parameter\.
-+ When you create an Aurora MySQL 5\.6 DB cluster or DB instance, you must specify `aurora` for the `Engine` parameter\.

 When you create an Aurora PostgreSQL DB cluster or DB instance, specify `aurora-postgresql` for the `Engine` parameter\.